marlenawawer/Lung-Disease-Detection/README.md

 Conclusions:
 The model with smaller kernels performed better.
 Its calculation time was lower, and it was mathematically simpler.
 Both models performed better than the reference model.
 The best model achieved 82% accuracy and performed best at classifying tuberculosis, but had the worst performance classifying viral pneumonia.

+TO DO:
+To improve the model evaluation, I can try the following strategies:

+Experiment with Different Hyperparameters: I can adjust hyperparameters such as the number of layers and the size of each layer in the model.
+This can help me find a more effective architecture.

+Increase Model Complexity: I can consider using more layers or increasing the size of layers to capture more intricate patterns in the data.

+Expand the Dataset: I can populate the model with more data.
+Increasing the amount and diversity of training data can help the model generalize better and improve its performance.